konflux-ci/tekton-integration-catalog/tasks/sealights/sealights-get-refs/0.1/README.md

       value: "$(params.snapshot)"
 ```

-**AI Guidance:**
+**Guidance:**
 - Ensure the `SNAPSHOT` parameter is a valid JSON string for the target component.
 - Use the results for downstream tasks that require Sealights metadata.
-- For more context, parse the parameter/result tables and usage examples above.
+- For more context, refer to the parameter/result tables and usage examples above.